Juanma-Ledesma/Juanma-Ledesma/README.md

 Hi, I’m Juanma-Ledesma 👋

 Freelance Junior Front-end Developer with a fervent passion for computers and technology.
-Currently, my toolkit includes HTML, CSS, and JavaScript, and I'm learning React.
+Currently, my toolkit includes HTML, CSS, JavaScript and React.

 On this page, you'll find my projects that reflect my journey as a budding developer.
 <!---